wiz21b/badapple/README.md

 If you're really interested, look at the kmean.py file.
 That's the compressor.
 This is what it does:

-1. drop some frames in the original video
+1. drop some frames in the original video (chosen wisely)
-2. compute the delta between each frame
+2. compute the delta between each frame, let's call that d-frames
-3. cut each frame in 8x8 tiles
+3. cut each d-frame in 8x8 tiles
-4. reduce the set of tiles using k-means approach
+4. reduce the set of all tiles of all d-frames using k-means approach
-5. use a form of RLE encoding to compress each run of tiled frame (this gives "stripes")
+5. use a form of RLE encoding to compress each run of tiles in d-frame (this gives "stripes")
-6. the uses a Huffman style dictionary to compress each stripe
+6. use a Huffman style dictionary to compress each stripe (Huffman is not practical on low performance machines, so I had to make an "approximation" to reach a better speed/compression balance.
-7. store the data on the disk
+7. store the data on the disk (regular Prodos sectors, not a file)

+Steps 4 and 6 are clearly the more sophisticated ones.

 The code is not super optimized and neither is the compressor.
 Giving it more time, I think I could improve some more the screen size of the